An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Introduction

 In this work, we tackle these challenges in the context of private distributed averaging.
 In this canonical problem, the objective is to privately compute an estimate of the average of values owned by many users who do not want to disclose them.
 Beyond simple data analytics, distributed averaging is of high relevance to modern ML.
-Indeed, it is the essential primitive used to aggregate user updates in gradient-based distributed and federated learning algorithms \cite{minibatch_local_sgd,local_sgd,mcmahan2016communication,Jayaraman2018,cp-sgd}.
+Indeed, it is the key primitive used to aggregate user updates in gradient-based distributed and federated learning algorithms \cite{minibatch_local_sgd,local_sgd,mcmahan2016communication,Jayaraman2018,cp-sgd,kairouz2019advances}.
 It also allows to train ML models whose sufficient statistics are averages (e.g., linear models and decision trees).
 Distributed averaging with differential privacy guarantees has thus attracted a lot of interest in recent years.
-In the strong model of local differential privacy (LDP) \cite{Kasiviswanathan2008,d13,kairouz2015secure,Kairouz2016a,discrete_dis_local}, each user randomizes its input locally before sending it to an untrusted aggregator.
-Unfortunately, the best possible error for the estimated average with $n$ users is a factor of $O(\sqrt{n})$ larger than in the centralized model of DP where a trusted curator aggregates data in the clear and perturbs the output \cite{Chan2012}.
-To fill this gap, some work has explored relaxations of LDP that make it possible to match the accuracy of the trusted curator model.
-This is achieved through the use of cryptographic primitives such as secret sharing \cite{Dwork2006ourselves}, secure aggregation \cite{ChanSS12, Shi2011,Bonawitz2017a,Jayaraman2018} and secure shuffling \cite{amp_shuffling,Cheu2019,Balle2019}.
-Many of these primitives however assume that all users truthfully follow the protocol (they are \emph{honest-but-curious}), and they are generally intractable when the number of parties is large.
+In the strong model of local differential privacy (LDP) \cite{Kasiviswanathan2008,d13,kairouz2015secure,Kairouz2016a,discrete_dis_local,trilemma_neurips20}, each user randomizes its input locally before sending it to an untrusted aggregator.
+Unfortunately, the best possible error for the estimated average with $n$ users is of the order $O(\sqrt{n})$ larger than in the centralized model of DP where a trusted curator aggregates data in the clear and perturbs the output \cite{Chan2012}.
+To fill this gap, some work has explored relaxations of LDP that make it possible to match the utility of the trusted curator model.
+This is achieved through the use of cryptographic primitives such as secure aggregation \cite{Dwork2006ourselves,ChanSS12,Shi2011,Bonawitz2017a,Jayaraman2018} and secure shuffling \cite{amp_shuffling,Cheu2019,Balle2020,Ghazi2020ICML}.
+Many of these solutions however assume that all users truthfully follow the protocol (they are \emph{honest-but-curious}) and/or give significant power (ability to reveal sensitive data) to a small number of servers.
+Furthermore, their practical implementation poses important challenges when the number of parties is large: for instance, the popular secure aggregation approach of \cite{Bonawitz2017a} requires all $O (n^2)$ pairs of users to exchange messages.